Sindhis: Emigration

 The Sindhi diaspora is significant.
 Emigration from the Sindh became mainstream after the 19th century with the British conquest of Sindh.
 A number of Sindhi traders emigrated to the Canary Islands and Gibraltar in this period.

+The Lawatia (or Lawatiyya) community in Muttrah in Muscat has its origins in the Sindh province of Pakistan.
+The Lawatia are Sindhi Khoja by origin.
+They immigrated to Oman between 1780 and 1850.
+Luwatis converted to Twelver Shia Islam in the 19th century from Ismaili Shia Islam.

 After the Partition of India, many Sindhi Hindus emigrated to Europe, especially to the United Kingdom, North America, and Middle Eastern states such as the United Arab Emirates and Saudi Arabia.
 Some settled in Hong Kong.

 Culture

 Sindhi culture has its roots in the Indus Valley civilization.
-Sindh has been shaped by the largely desert region, the natural resources it had available.
+Sindh has been shaped by the largely desert region and the natural resources it had available.
 The Indus or Sindhu River that passes through the land, and the Arabian Sea (that defines its borders) also supported the seafaring traditions among the local people.

 The local climate also reflects why the Sindhis have the language, folklore, traditions, customs and lifestyle that are so different from the neighbouring regions.
 The Sindhi culture is also strongly practiced by the Sindhi diaspora.

 The roots of Sindhi culture go back to the distant past.
 Archaeological research during 19th and 20th centuries showed the roots of social life, religion and culture of the people of the Sindh: their agricultural practices, traditional arts and crafts, customs and tradition and other parts of social life, going back to a mature Indus Valley Civilization of the third millennium BC.
 Recent researches have traced the Indus valley civilization to even earlier ancestry.

 Language

 Sindhi is an Indo-Aryan language spoken by about 30 million people in the Pakistani province of Sindh, where it has official institutional status and has plans to being promoted further.
-It is also spoken by a further 1.7 million people in India, where it is a scheduled language, without any state-level official status but despite that there have been online methods for teaching Sindhi.
+It is also spoken by a further 4.8 million people in India, where it is a scheduled language, without any state-level official status.
+Despite that there have been online methods for teaching Sindhi.

 The main writing system is the Perso-Arabic script, which accounts for the majority of the Sindhi literature and is the only one currently used in Pakistan.
 In India, both the Perso-Arabic script and Devanagari are used.